FrankGoyens/TabsPls/TabsPls_GTK/readme.md

 ## Build environment on Linux with vcpkg
 CMake, PkgConfig, Gtk+3 and gtest are commonly availble from you system's package manager.

-For the other dependancies vcpkg is recommended.
+For the other dependencies vcpkg is recommended.
 Install [vcpkg](https://github.com/Microsoft/vcpkg) using the instructions on their page.
 Using vcpkg install the dependencies: